 P.G.Bhaskar is an Author who writes humor but you cannot tell that by looking at him.
-'Personality' too can be deceptive is what I learnt when I met him.
-May be something to do with his long stint in a serious banking career perhaps, I can't say.
+'Personality' too can be deceptive is what I learned when I met him.
+Maybe something to do with his long stint in a serious banking career perhaps, I can't say.
 If you read his humor and satire dipped social media posts you wouldn't think so, but one thing I can definitely say about P.G. after meeting him is that he is a man you can have a serious conversation with.
 He rarely laughs out loud in person and if you read his work, you can hardly keep a straight face.

 Welcome to 'Candid with Deeba' P.G.!

 P.G.Bhaskar: Well, firstly Deeba, thank you for referring to me as a ‘thinker’!
 That is a first for me and makes me feel terribly important!
 But to answer your question, I was not inspired by Wodehouse to write but yes, I am an ardent admirer of his and have read his books many times over.

 P.G.Bhaskar: I am working on two things right now.
 One is the third in the ‘Jack Patel’ series, after ‘Jack Patel’s Dubai Dreams’ and ‘Jack is Back in Corporate Carnival’.
 The other is a collection of thoughts, stories, and quips on various subjects.
 Whether these turn into ‘books’ or not, only time will tell.
 I write for pleasure, though always in hope.